Gender Mainstreaming the Ghana Poverty Reduction Strategy or is it?

 Consequently, three recommendations dealing with the reshaping of legislation and developing of policy, changes in organisational culture, and the promotion of rights and services were articulated.

 Although its examination of policy and process issues was good, the Report of Gender Mainstreaming in Ghana did little with regard to contextual issues.
-Questions regarding the development framework, commitment beyond policy in terms of resource allocation and levitra sales in canada the monitoring and evaluation of programmes from a gender perspective were not given attention.
+Questions regarding the development framework, commitment beyond policy in terms of resource allocation and the monitoring and evaluation of programmes from a gender perspective were not given attention.

 The second report, Integrating Gender into National Poverty Reduction Strategies by Birte Rodenberg, issued in 2001, focuses on the poverty reduction strategy.
 It, however, gives context to discussions by examining historical and contextual questions, including the structural adjustment experience.

-While commending the final GPRS document for its improved coverage of women’s issues and women’s involvement, Rodenberg (2001) is critical of the lack of a gender mainstreaming content.
+While commending the final GPRS document for its improved coverage of women’s issues and discount viagra women’s involvement, Rodenberg (2001) is critical of the lack of a gender mainstreaming content.
 She noted:

 It is too early, however, to speak of the establishment of a gender mainstreaming approach, as this is still at the targeting stage.
 Women continue to be involved primarily as the recipients/beneficiaries of development measures, and not as actors.
 The concepts of empowerment and “the voice of the poor,” which point towards a pro-active role in shaping policies within social processes, are of subordinate importance in the GPRS.
 The empowerment of women goes no further than their participation at the local level. (p. vi).